 New York Solar Incentives & Plug-and-Play Laws 2026

-Complete guide to federal tax credits, state rebates, net metering, and what renters can legally install in New York.
+State rebates, community solar programs, net metering, and what renters can legally install in New York.
+Note: The federal residential solar tax credit expired at the end of 2025.

 Federal & State Tax Credits